casey/worm/README.md

 KEYs and VALUEs match `/[a-zA-Z0-9.-_]*/`.

-KEYs can be any length, but VALUEs are limited to 64 characters.
+KEYs can be any length, but VALUEs are limited to 64 characters just to avoid too much spam in the test instance datastore.
+The allowed characters are exactly enough for URL-safe base64 encoding.

 PUT /KEY/VALUE associates KEY with VALUE.
 Puts after the first will be ignored.